AntoineGsr/AntoineGsr/README.md

 - 🌱 My github profile lists a part of the projects that I had to code during my studies at Epitech, as well as that I developed for myself and to improve knowledge

+- 🚫 Epitech's student reading this, swear your intentions are good (don't copy/paster my code) or go your way.

 - 📫 Contact me on **antoine.gasser@epitech.eu**

 <h3 align="left">My Skills:</h3>